-Vedanga (limb of the Vedas)
+Vedanga (limb of the Veda) watch video

 This ancient wisdom, which was once available only to brahmins (priestly class), is now freely available to all who have access to the Internet.
 This is a wonderful boon for the sincere student, however it also has a down side as the budding student is exposed to a veritable minefield of misinformation.

-The Trans-Saturnine planets (Neptune, Uranus and Pluto) do not have this quality to recreate - perhaps due to their distance from our Sun who is known as the soul of all living beings.
-The indisputable fact, according to the sages, is that only the planets from Sun through to Saturn, along with the devious nakshatra (hidden in their midst), drank of the nectar of immortality which gave them the ability to recreate each time an entity is born.
-As the sages tell us, we are "the personification of the universe".
-When we're born, the divine planets (navagrahas) are no longer just physical objects in the sky and the signs of the zodiac, having manifested as the twelve bhavas, are no longer just visible constellations.
+NB: The trans-Saturnine planets (Neptune, Uranus and Pluto) do not have this quality to recreate - perhaps due to their distance from our Sun who is known as the soul of all living beings.
+The indisputable fact, according to the sages, is that only the planets from Sun through to Saturn, along with the devious nakshatra (hidden in their midst), drank of the nectar of immortality which gave them the power to recreate each time an entity is born.

 Scholars suggest that the great sage Parashara, whose discourses are given in "Brihat Parashara Hora Shastra", lived at the time of the Mahabharata war, about 3000 BC. - Parashara is taken by most astrologers to be the Father of Vedic astrology.
 However references in the Rig Veda (the oldest of the four Vedas) suggest that Jyotish (the name given to Vedic astrology) was a developed science even before Parashara's time.